 Property and equipment are recorded at acquisition cost, less accumulated depreciation and impairment.
 Depreciation on property and equipment is calculated using the straight-line method over the remaining estimated useful lives of the assets.
 Maintenance and repairs to these assets are charged to expenses as occurred.
-The estimated useful life of the different groups of property and equipment is as follows:
+As of the period ended September 30, 2024, the Company did not have any property and equipment recorded on the condensed consolidated balance sheet.